-Prediction markets are available in a diverse range of categories from sports to politics and everything in between.
+Prediction markets are available in a diverse range of categories, from sports to politics and everything in between.
 Trading contracts on future technology is becoming increasingly popular, which aims to predict the latest technological advancements and product releases.

-In the context of future tech, prediction markets forecast changes to technology in the near or distant future.
+In the context of future tech, prediction market apps forecast changes to technology in the near or distant future.
 For example, you can trade contracts on the outcomes of future tech advancements, such as AI, product launches, and predicting on IPOs.
 Because prediction markets collect opinions from traders, they are proven to be highly accurate and often outperform polls and expert analysis.
 Having said that, it’s worth keeping in mind that prediction markets can be wrong.

 The technology industry is rapidly changing with advancements cropping up all the time.
 With the sector being so unpredictable, prediction markets offer a fun and dynamic trading experience.
 Breakthroughs in electronics, AI, and other tech-based events can happen overnight.
 Prediction markets provide a space for traders to share their opinions and predict new technologies.
-Not only this, but it allows traders to potentially profit from the insights.
+Not only this, but it also allows traders to potentially profit from the insights.

 Where traditional prediction methods fail, such as surveys, polls, and expert analysis, prediction markets can fluctuate in real-time with the changing opinions.
 Instead of having to redo polls, for example, prediction markets reflect the real-time beliefs, making forecasting on AI and other future tech exciting.